Services and Facilities

 - Inter-library loans

 A member of staff is usually available in the library enquiry office, or can be contacted via reception.
 If you'd like an introduction to the library please visit the library office or contact us to arrange a time.
 Tours for groups can also be arranged.
 Please contact us for further information.

 Access for disabled users

 Book retrieval service

 Library staff are happy to bring materials to users if they are having difficulty accessing a particular area of the library.
-If possible, it would be helpful if readers could contact us in advance to request this.
+If possible, it would be helpful if readers could request this in advance.

 Assistive equipment and technology

 - An Adjustable Table is available on the first floor.
 Please contact library staff (via library office or reception) if you will need to use this.

 - Two 'daylight' lamps with magnifying lens are available from the library office.
 Please ask staff if you need help setting these up or moving them to your preferred location.